Brushing Your Ferret’s Teeth

 You will find it much easier if you scruff your ferret and rest her body down the inside of your forearm.
 She will be supported by your arm and unable to move around.

-Start by rubbing your ferret’s cheeks and mouth for a about 10-20 seconds several times a day for a few days.
+Start by rubbing your ferret’s cheeks and mouth for about 10-20 seconds several times a day for a few days.
 Once your ferret becomes more familiar with this interaction you may begin to rub her teeth and gums to get her used to your fingers in her mouth and to get her ready for the brushing.
 As she becomes more familiar with this stage, allow her to taste the toothpaste you plan to use.
 Be sure to only use pet toothpaste–NEVER USE TOOTHPASTE FOR HUMANS!
 It can make your ferret very sick.
-Eventually you should be able to incorporate the toothbrush with the toothpaste and begin to brush your ferret’s teeth.
+Eventually, you should be able to incorporate the toothbrush with the toothpaste and begin to brush your ferret’s teeth.

 Brushing Your Ferret’s Teeth Step 2